TeenahApp/mobile/readme.md

 29. Has some issue when logining in.
 22. Creator image is enlarging when appearing again -- also reloading the image twise.
 20. Consider back button after adding a new event.
+28. Sending a message sometimes throws an error.
+29. The scrolling in circle chatting has some issues.

 TODO: